 Engagement with stakeholders and partners representing across a range of protected characteristics work is underway to develop strategies to engage with all stakeholders and partners.
-This work encompasses high level strategic work with employers and agencies including MGD, Entrepreneurial Scotland, UHI Partners, Scottish Funding Council and Universities Scotland.
-Membership of the Moray CLD Strategic Group ensures wider community engagement including the development of the Local Improvement Plan supporting local communities at all levels to engage.
+This work encompasses high level strategic work with employers and agencies including MGD, Entrepreneurial Scotland, UHI Partners, Highlands and Islands Enterprise, Scottish Funding Council and Universities Scotland.
+Membership of the Moray CLD Strategic Group ensures wider community engagement including the refresh of the Local Improvement Plan supporting local communities at all levels to engage.